Zakhm: Soundtrack

 The music was composed by M. M. Keeravani with lyrics by Anand Bakshi.
-The soundtrack was released by the HMV Audio Company.
-The composer selected Chitra for " Gali main aaj Chand nikala " but due to unknown reasons the song was later sung by Alka Yagnik.
+The soundtrack was released by the His Master's Voice label.
+The composer selected Chitra for " Gali main aaj Chand nikala " but for unknown reasons the song was later sung by Alka Yagnik.

 Reception

 Mukhtar Anjoom of Deccan Herald wrote that "Mahesh Bhatt foolishly swerves and rams the brakes while cruising along a solid theme.
 By making it personalized, he fails to tackle the wider ramifications of divisive politics and fritters away the opportunity to make a masterpiece of his swansong".